 My meals aren't getting much variety, what's up with that?

 It's possible that your nutrition requirements are too strict to get much food variety.
 Your food filters could also be too strict.
 If it's the refresh buttons that aren't giving you much variety, it could be because the generator is looking for a pairing of foods nutritionally similar to the previous meal and there aren't many available combinations.
 Try mixing up the other meals a little and coming back to the original one.

 Feel free to add more well written recipes to the database - I add more myself when I have the time, and every one helps with the variety.

 Where do your foods come from?

 All of the foods are from the USDA food database.
 It's not incredibly extensive, but it is fairly reputable.
 Do you have a suggestion for another database to add?
 Let me know

 This is a ballpark figure derived from US federal nutrition studies and local US grocery prices.
 If it varies significantly from what you think is correct, keep in mind that prices are heavily influenced by location and season.
 If you still think something is way more off than it should be, send me an email.
 I'll try to build a price suggestion system in the near future.

 What are your qualifications?

-That said, there are numerous resources for studying nutrition science available online, and the meal planner's suggested settings abide by most studies, most importantly that body composition is largely defined by satisfying macronutrient requirements and total caloric intake.
+I have almost no qualifications whatsoever.
+There are, however, numerous resources for studying nutrition science available online, and the meal planner's suggested settings abide by most studies (most importantly, that body composition is largely defined by satisfying macronutrient requirements and total caloric intake).
 See the Nutrition References

 section for some basic articles.